 Teaching assistantships for continuing graduate students are awarded on the basis of performance in the doctoral program, teaching effectiveness as evidenced by course evaluations, and the availability of teaching positions.
 Completion of ECON 602 is necessary (but not sufficient) for a teaching assignment.
 Since ECON 602 is offered only in autumn quarter, students interested in teaching are encouraged to take the course in the autumn quarter of their first year.
 The Department usually has a small number of teaching assistantships for summer quarter.
 These assignments are highly competitive and are awarded to graduate students who have performed very well in the program and who are exceptionally capable teachers.
 All teaching assistants are required to administer teaching evaluations each quarter that they teach and to specify that a copy of the results be provided to the Chair of the Department.
-The Department expects teaching assistants to have good teaching evaluations: the average of items 1-4 on the evaluation form should be 3.00 or better.
+The Department expects teaching assistants to have good teaching evaluations: the adjusted median of items 1-4 on the evaluation form should be 3.00 or better.
 The Department will issue a warning for one evaluation below that level, and additional evaluations below that level jeopardize any guarantee of future funding.

-International Students: Prior to receiving a teaching assistantship, international students must demonstrate proficiency in spoken English (NOTE: International students whose native language is English and/or who received a bachelor's degree from a regionally accredited US institution are exempt from this requirement - see http://grad.uw.edu/policies-procedures/graduate-school-memoranda/memo-15-conditions-of-appointment-for-tas-who-are-not-native-speakers-of-english/ for more information).
-One of the following is required: a score of at least 26 on the spoken English section of the TOEFLiBT; a score of at least 65 on the Versant English Test, a score of at least 7.0 on the speaking portion of the IELTS, or a grade of at least 3.0 in ENGL 105.
+Non-native English-speaking Students: Prior to receiving a teaching assistantship, students must satisfy the conditions listed in Graduate School Memo 15: http://grad.uw.edu/policies-procedures/graduate-school-memoranda/memo-15-conditions-of-appointment-for-tas-who-are-not-native-speakers-of-english/